Multi-buy discounts are great in supermarkets, but how do they work with car insurance? And could they really save you money?

-This means you only have one set of paperwork to complete, and a single renewal date every year.
+This means you only have one set of paperwork to complete, and a single renewal date each year.
 These policies apply even if the vehicles have different main and named drivers, provided all the vehicles are registered at the same address.

-Typically a multi-car policy will cover between two and five vehicles.
-From the insurer’s point of view, encouraging a family or other group to sign up to this type of cover brings in more business than if they each went with a different firm.
+Typically, a multi-car policy will cover between two and five cars.
+From the insurer’s point of view, encouraging families or groups to get this type of cover brings in more business than if they each went with a different firm.

 Drawbacks of multi-car cover

 If you have several cars you'd like to put on a multi-car policy, chances are they all have different renewal dates.
-What the insurer will normally offer to do is add each car to the collective policy whenever that particular vehicle’s cover comes up for renewal.
+So the insurer will normally offer to add each car to the policy whenever it’s existing cover comes up for renewal.

-This could cause cashflow problems if the premiums are being paid from the same salary – for example if a father is paying for his own cover as well as that of his wife and children.
+This could cause cashflow problems if the premiums are being paid from the same salary; for example, if a father is paying for his own cover as well as that of his wife and children.

-For example, the company offering a multi-card policy may be especially expensive for young male drivers.
+For example, the company offering a multi-car policy may be especially expensive for young male drivers.
 So including your 18-year-old son on a group policy could turn out to be more costly even with a discount factored in.

-Other ways to save
+Other ways to save on car insurance

-- Add a named driver.
-If one of your family’s drivers is young or inexperienced, adding a more experienced named driver, such as a parent, to the policy, could result in a fall in premiums.
+Add a named driver - if one of your family’s drivers is young or inexperienced, adding a more experienced named driver, such as a parent, to the policy could result in a fall in premiums.